salesforce/sfdx-lwc-jest/README.md

 ### Troubleshooting `deasync` Installation Errors

 This project has a transitive dependency on `deasync` to compile Lightning web components during test runs.
-Depending on your operating system and Node version combination, `deasync` may attempt to compile during installation of this project.
+Depending on your operating system and Node version combination, `deasync` may attempt to compile C++ code during installation of this project.
 This has been known to create issues for some Windows users.

 The most common solution on Windows is to globally install `windows-build-tools`.
 Run the following as administrator: